 What Is the Risk When Trading Crypto Without KYC?

 While trading on a no-KYC exchange is great for privacy, there are some negatives you should know about before trading.
-Here are the main risks of trading crypto without KYC:
+In our expert opinion, here are the main risks of trading crypto without KYC:

 - Less-known exchanges may skip or not have up-to-date security checks, making them potential targets for hacking.
 Without top-tier protocols, user funds can be more vulnerable.